adelinewang679/CMCV_FA18/documents/design-journey.md

 Task 2: Fill out the interest form.

-Task 3: How many people are on the team?
+Task 3: Look for how many people there are on the team.

-Task 4: How did the team do in the most recent season?
+Task 4: Look for how the team did on the last season.

 ### Client Meeting (Milestone 2)